Obituaries for the week of December 6, 2017

 Mr. Covan is survived by his parents, Bill and Alene Covan of Century; three sons, Jason (Wendy) Covan and William Robbins, both of Brewton, William (Jennifer) Covan of Uriah, Ala.; two daughters, Tina (Jason) Johnson of Thomasville, Ga. and Tasha (Jesse) Benoit of Gueydan, La.; one brother, Raford (Tina) Covan of Pace, Fla.; one sister, Recinda (Buck) McCormick of Milton, Fla. and nine grandchildren, Tara Johnson, Jason Johnson, Jr., Christopher Benoit, Zachary Benoit, Ryan Covan, Cheyanna Covan, William “Cole” Covan, William “Jr” Robbins and Miranda Robbins.

-Funeral services will be held Sunday, December 3, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Jimmy Collie officiating.
-Burial will follow at Providence Methodist Cemetery.
+Funeral services were held Sunday, December 3, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Jimmy Collie officiating.
+Burial followed at Providence Methodist Cemetery.

-The family will receive friends Saturday, December 2, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Saturday, December 2, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be John Lee, Billy Davis, Will Chavers, William Robbins, Rick Garrett, Mike Hammond and Thomas Carroll.
+Pallbearers were John Lee, Billy Davis, Will Chavers, William Robbins, Rick Garrett, Mike Hammond and Thomas Carroll.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.